Adam-12 television show review

 Here's some observations I've had about the show so far.

-The attitude of veteran cop Malloy is of a guy who is a total prick.
+The attitude of veteran cop Malloy is of a guy who is flat out rude.
 It's really difficult to like this character, and in all honesty I don't.
-The character is a guy with a permanent bug up his ass.
+The character is a guy with a permanent bug up his butt.

 What's even more annoying is that there have been several times he's been introduced to women by his partner - hot women mind you - and he won't give them the time of day.
 We're talking ridiculously hot girls here, and Malloy wants no part of them.
 And in the few instances you see him with a woman, who of course is supremely hot, he just doesn't care.
 It honestly makes you wonder if he's gay.